-In this lab, you'll be creating one file, revenue.py, but you'll be creating it in three steps.
+In this lab, you'll be creating one file, collection.py, but you'll be creating it in three steps.
 That way, you can focus on each of the steps needed one by one.

-By the time the revenue.py program is complete, it will ask the user to enter revenues, and will keep track of the minimum and maximum values entered.
+By the time the collection.py program is complete, it will ask the user to enter beanie baby values, and will keep track of the minimum and maximum values entered.